kirandash/Python/django_restapi_ecom/readme.md

     3.3 Important to thorougly test custom data to ensure it's correct: one untested field can cause API consumers and clients to fail or crash

 4. Run test: `python3 manage.py test`: This will fail if sale_start and sale_end is not made optional.
 Please modify serializers.py file accordingly. and run `python3 manage.py test`.
 New error: `unexpected keyword argument warranty` which means warranty is not mentioned as a part of the create method.
 Fix this by implementing create method and removing warranty from the validated_data.
 Run the test again and now everything should pass

+### 5.2 Test case for DestroyAPIView subclass
+1. Note: in production projects, make sure to test that cleanup methods are executed when destroying the model through API.
+Ex: clear caches, destory the object in other 3rd-party services